Coronavirus digest: Japan extends state of emergency, months before Olympics | DW | 02.02.2021

 The number of confirmed coronavirus cases in Germany has increased by 6,114 and 861 people have died in the past 24 hours, according to data from the Robert Koch Institute (RKI) for infectious diseases.

-Residents in areas east of the Australian city of Perth have left their homes during a coronavirus-induced lockdown on Tuesday due to a massive wildfire.
+Residents near the Australian city of Perth have been forced to leave their homes during a coronavirus-induced lockdown due to a massive wildfire.

-Residents were forced to flee, except in areas where it became too dangerous to leave their homes.
-It's estimated so far over 30 houses have been destroyed in the blaze.
+Hundreds of residents sought shelter in evacuation centers, except in areas where it became too dangerous to leave their homes.
+It's estimated so far over 50 houses have been destroyed in the blaze.

-Roads out of some Perth suburbs were lined with cars as people attempted to leave, amid confusion about where to go during a COVID-19 lockdown.
+Roads out of some Perth suburbs were lined with cars as people attempted to leave, amid confusion about where to go during the COVID-19 lockdown.

 The World Health Organization team of experts, probing the origins of COVID-19, have visited an animal disease control center in Wuhan — the Chinese city where the first cases were reported.